Demographics of Quebec: Religion

-Religion, more precisely the Roman Catholic Church, has long occupied a central and integral place in Quebec society since the arrival of the first French settlers in New France.
-However, since the Quiet Revolution and the Second Vatican Council in the 1960s, there has been a real separation between state and religion, and society in general sees religion as a private matter.
+Religion, more precisely the Roman Catholic Church, has occupied a central and integral place in Quebec society since the arrival of the first French settlers.
+However, since the Quiet Revolution and the Second Vatican Council in the 1960s, a real separation between state and religion has developed, and society sees religion as a private matter.

-From the beginning of Canada, and throughout French-Canadian history, catholicism and the Catholic Church have played a preponderant role in the social and political development of Quebec.

-The first mass in what would become Quebec was celebrated in 1535, by the priest accompanying Jacques Cartier on his voyage to the New World.
+The first mass in what would become Quebec was celebrated in 1535, by the priest accompanying Jacques Cartier.
 Amerindians were evangelized by Catholic missionaries before the founding of parishes.
-In 1627, Cardinal Richelieu recited a royal proclamation by Louis XIII which banished all non-Catholics, including Huguenots, from New France.
+In 1627, Cardinal Richelieu recited a royal proclamation by Louis XIII that banished all non-Catholics, including Huguenots, from New France.
 In 1658, the apostolic vicariate of Quebec was founded, followed by the Archdiocese of Quebec in 1674.
-The archbishop of Quebec, who today is the primate of the Catholic Church of Canada, was once part of the Sovereign Council of New France.

-The extraordinary power that the Catholic Church once had in Quebec is reflected in all areas of culture, from language to the fine arts, theater, literature and film.
-The golden age for ecclesiastics would come in the mid-nineteenth century (around 1840) as this was a period during which the Church, influenced by ultramontanism, concretized its influence (see Clericalism in Quebec).
-The influence of the Church began to wane a hundred years later, when, after the Grande Noirceur, Quebec society was profoundly transformed by the Quiet Revolution.
+The Catholic Church's power is reflected in all areas of culture, from language to the fine arts, theater, literature and film.
+The golden age for ecclesiastics came in the mid-nineteenth century (around 1840) when the Church, influenced by ultramontanism, concretized its influence.
 Created in 1966, the Assembly of Catholic Bishops of Quebec deals with current issues concerning ethical and moral values (ex. gay marriage, euthanasia and abortion).

-Several holy men and women from Quebec have been recognized for their venerable actions and canonized as saints:
+Several holy men and women from Quebec were canonized as saints: